This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this individual blackberry cobbler recipe, check out our Leftover Ingredients Recipe Finder.

-• Sugar: Sweetens the berries and the topping.
-Adjust based on your sweetness preference.
+• Sugar: Sweetens the berries and topping.
+Adjust to taste.

-• Flour: All-purpose flour forms the base of the topping.
+• Flour: All-purpose flour creates the cobbler topping.

-• Baking Powder: Helps the topping rise and become fluffy.
+• Baking Powder: Helps the topping rise and stay light.

 Save This Recipe!